Install Guides Parts Catalog Gallery Track Times Dyno Database Tech Info Gear

 Will do, I'm going to continue with the Greddy supercharger info right now, and then move on to the Blitz, rotrex, and see what I can scrounge up for the TRD.

-Originally Posted by the ronin
+the ronin said:

-Uhh where is my 299 hp 206 ft.........whata putz
+Uhh where is my 299 hp 206 ft.........whata putz :fawk:

 lol sorry man, have to keep this in the Celica realm.
 Charlie's reflash program isn't an option for us, so I can't post up dynos with a EMU we can't use.
 Plus your MR layout may have something to do with different whp results as well.